What Does it Take to Be a Drafter?

 Related Job Titles

-In 2016, there was an estimated number of 15,900 jobs in the United States for Drafter.
+There were about 15,900 jobs for Drafter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Drafter by 2026.
-Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.
+The BLS estimates 1,500 yearly job openings in this field.

 The states with the most job growth for Drafter are Nevada, Arizona, and Florida.
 Watch out if you plan on working in Vermont, Wyoming, or South Carolina.
 These states have the worst job growth for this type of profession.